Energy in Russia: Energy sources

 Russia is rich in energy resources.
 Russia has the largest known natural gas reserves of any state on earth, along with the second largest coal reserves, and the eighth largest oil reserves.
 This is 32% of world proven natural gas reserves (23% of the probable reserves), 12% of the proven oil reserves, 10% of the explored coal reserves (14% of the estimated reserves) and 8% of the proven uranium reserves.

-With recent acquisitions, Russia has gained assets in the Black Sea that may be worth trillions of dollars.

 Natural gas

 Russia is the world's second largest producer of natural gas, and has the world's largest gas reserves.
 Russia used to be the world's largest gas exporter.
 Gazprom and Novatek are Russia's main gas producers, but many Russian oil companies, including Rosneft, also operate gas production facilities.
 Gazprom, which is state-owned, is the largest gas producer, but its share of production has declined over the past decade, as Novatek and Rosneft have expanded their production capacity.
 However, Gazprom still accounted for 68% of Russian gas production in 2021.
 Historically, production was concentrated in West Siberia, but investment has shifted in the past decade to Yamal and Eastern Siberia and the Far East, as well as the offshore Arctic.'

-Russia also has a wide-reaching gas export pipeline network, both via transit routes through Belarusand Ukraine(until the end of 2024), and via pipelines sending gas directly into Europe, such as TurkStream.
+Russia also has a gas export pipeline network, including Power of Siberia to China and one sending gas directly into Europe, TurkStream.
 Russia natural gas in 2021 accounted for 45% of imports and almost 40% of European Union gas demand.'